SeaGL/organization/program/osem-talk-dump.md

 Having a spreadsheet of the proposals is invaluable for scheduling.
 That requires a dump of more information than we're able to get from the OSEM csv export.

-Watch out for mid-field double-quotes in the export.
-LibreOffice Calc treats these as string delimiters.

 This is valid as of the OSEM installation in September 2020.

 ```sql